Treats heartburn and nausea.

 Reglan (Metoclopramide) can cause muscle stiffness, feelings of restlessness (like you need to move around), and abnormal or uncontrollable facial or body movements, which could be a sign of tardive dyskinesia (TD).
 Let your doctor know if you experience any of these symptoms.
 Reglan (Metoclopramide) should not be taken for more than 12 weeks, because these symptoms can become permanent.
 There is currently no known effective treatment for TD, although, in some patients TD may go away.

-Tips from pharmacists and people taking Reglan (Metoclopramide)Final section.
+Common concerns from people taking Reglan (Metoclopramide)Final section.
 Do you want to return to drug navigation?